-Running may well be attractive to people who are predisposed to embracing challenges.
-(4) And once you’ve formed a habit of it, going for consistent runs builds a tremendous amount of mental toughness and discipline.
+Running may attract people who like to embrace challenges.
+(4) And once you’ve formed a habit of it, running consistently builds mental toughness and discipline.
 (4) When you train yourself to run, you develop the ability to self-talk your way by pushing out that extra mile or those final thirty seconds.

 Benefits of Strength Training for Runners